 a) receive a benefit from the Company in the capacity of a beneficiary of the Company.

-b) enter into a contract for the supply of goods or services to the Company.
+b) be employed by the Company or enter into a contract for the supply of goods or services to the Company, other than for acting as a Director.

 c) receive interest on money lent to the Company at a reasonable and proper rate not exceeding 2% per annum below the base rate of a clearing bank to be selected by the Directors, or 0.5%, whichever is the higher.